Alko89/3fs/01 VM Setup.md

 Allow access from your IP to SSH `ufw allow proto tcp from YOUR_IP to any port 22`.

+Allow access from your IP to DNS `ufw allow from YOUR_IP to any port 52`

 Allow access from 89.212.81.128/27 `ufw allow from 89.212.81.128/27`.

 Allow access to tcp/43210 `ufw allow 43210/tcp`